robertorcosta/azure-docs.pt-br/articles/iot-accelerators/howto-opc-twin-deploy-modules.md

 ### <a name="quickstart"></a>Início rápido

-1. Salve o manifesto de implantação acima em `deployment.json` um arquivo.
+1. Salve o manifesto de implantação acima em um arquivo `deployment.json`.

 2. Use o comando a seguir para aplicar a configuração a um dispositivo do IoT Edge: